 Then this form appears which gives you several options.
 “Poor quality” and “Not a photo of this place” will cover most of your needs.

-Google My Business has no fields to enter opening and closing dates, it assumes that all businesses are open year round.
+Google Business Profile has no fields to enter opening and closing dates, it assumes that all businesses are open year round.